jlaari/duck-sighting/README.md

 `npm run lint` - Runs the linter (tslint)

-`npm run docker` - Builds the docker image and run the container
+`npm run docker` - Builds the docker image and run the container (you need Docker installed)

 ## Features
 * List all duck sightings